Warning: Disconnect power before servicing.

 Symptoms You May Notice

-• Clicking sound from door area during main wash phase
+• There's a single click or thump from the door area during the main wash phase but the door never actually opens.

 Can you reset a Samsung dishwasher to clear the SOAP-DISPENSER code?